Skip to content

 How do you determine your hair properties, the do's and don'ts!

-You're about to embrace your curls, but you don't know where to start.
-Then it is super useful to determine your hair properties if you would like to start your curl journey.
-Determining your hair properties is the starting point for getting to know your curls better and taking good care of them.
+You are about to embrace your curls, but you don't know where to start.
+Then it is super handy to determine your hair properties if you want to start your curl journey.
+Determining your hair properties is the starting point to get to know your curls better and take good care of them.
 It is considered an important part of the CG method.

 What is the best way to test your hair properties?